Site Map | Search Warsailors.com |Merchant Fleet Main Page | Warsailors.com Home

 Final Fate - 1940:

-She left Sunderland on July 27-1940 with 1350 tons of coal for Cowes, Isle of Wight, on her 3rd such voyage.
-While anchored about 2 1/2 n. miles off Sunderland pier and waiting for the convoy (north of Hendon Rock), an explosion occurred underneath her, a little aft of amidships towards the port side.
+According to Page 2 of the archive documents, Balzac had arrived Sunderland from The Downs on July 24-1940.
+She's said to have left Sunderland again on July 27 (but this should probably be July 26 - archive doc. gives sinking date as July 26) with 1350 tons of coal for Cowes, Isle of Wight, on her 3rd such voyage.
+While anchored about 2 1/2 n. miles off Sunderland pier and waiting for a convoy (north of Hendon Rock), an explosion occurred underneath her, a little aft of amidships towards the port side.
 The ship did have degaussing installed, but it was believed that the (German laid) mine had exploded just as her engine was stopped (this according to the boatswain's statement at the maritime hearings.
-He also said that he had heard the Norwegian Stalheim was lost in the same manner, by turning engines off when on top of a mine.
+He also said that he had heard the Norwegian Stalheim was lost in the same manner, by turning her engines off when on top of a mine.
 Stalheim did not have degaussing installed at the time, however).

 Balzac broke in two and sank within minutes, bow first, while listing to port.
 The survivors, most of whom had jumped overboard, were rescued by a pilot vessel.
 8 men, including the 2 British gunners had been on a raft, 3 were picked up from the water by the pilotboat.
 1 man went under half way between the raft and the ship, while Ordinary Seaman Høe and the messboy were seen standing on board and were believed to have gone down with the ship.
 The captain and the British pilot had been in the saloon at the time of the explosion.
 The steward and Able Seaman Kristoffersen were taken to a hospital and were still there at the time of the hearings, which were held in London on Aug.
 13-1940 with Boatswain Einar Johannesen, Deck Boy Thor Grini, and Able Seaman Hans Wold appearing.